Studiacion/turbo-umbrella/README.md

 * Indian Pythonista.
 (2018, September 26).
 Searching Content using YouTube Data API | Exploring YouTube Data API (Part-2).
 Retrieved 14 March 2020, from https://www.youtube.com/watch?v=b_jOJNUD350&list=LLlSrTwtMgwhhCYbsghKnluA&index=8

 ## Conclusions
-The plan is working for now.
-Indeed you don't need to know everything to do something.